Feeling off usually isn’t a mystery—it’s boredom disguised as confusion.

 It’s all about dopamine, our brain’s reward chemical.

-Untried experiences trigger its release, making us feel excited and alive.
+Untried situations trigger its release, making us feel excited and alive.

 But it’s more than just a chemical high.
 Exploring untried experiences builds neural plasticity, keeping our brains young and adaptable.

 It also boosts our problem-solving skills.
-Each fresh experience is a mini-puzzle for our brain to solve.
+Each situation is a mini-puzzle for our brain to solve.

-Here’s what happens when you challenge yourself for 30 days.
+Here’s what happens when you challenge yourself to try doing something new.

-Each untried experience you try is a mini-victory.
+Each experience you try is a mini-victory.
 Stack those up, and you’re unstoppable.

 Remember how summers felt endless as a kid?
 Untried experiences slow down time perception.

-Fresh inputs lead to fresh outputs.
-Your creative juices will thank you.
+Fresh inputs lead to fresh outputs, and your creative juices will thank you.

 The more you step out of your comfort zone, the less scary it becomes.

 Don’t just take my word for it.
-Studies show that novelty-seeking behavior is linked to increased happiness and life satisfaction.
+Studies show that novelty-seeking behavior is associated with greater happiness and life satisfaction.

 - Next, brainstorm.
 What have you always wanted to try?
 What scares you a little (in a good way)?